olzhasar/olzhasar.github.io/content/posts/celery-best-practices.md

 ## Set timeouts

 Workers might get stuck.
 For reasons both within and beyond your control.
 There might be a subtle bug in the library that you are using resulting in a deadlock.
-Maybe an API client that you are using is configured to retry forever, but the server has changed it's API.
+Maybe an API client that you are using is configured to retry forever, but the server has changed its API.
 List of maybes might be quite long.

-Setting a reasonable limit for task to execute will save you from occupying CPU cores for no reason and signalize the problem happening during the execution.
+Setting a reasonable limit for a task to execute will save you from occupying CPU cores for no reason and signal the problem happening during the execution.

 ## Configure priorities if applicable